-The Trustees feel that despite several challenges, the 2021/22 year was a good year for our students and reflects the hard work put in by students and their teachers.
-61% of all A Level equivalent grades were at A\-B, with 30% of all grades at A\ or A grade.
-The increased numbers entering the 6th Form in Y12 is a significant achievement by the school team.
+The Trustees feel that despite several challenges, the 2022/23 year was a good year for our students and reflects the hard work put in by students and their teachers.
+91% of students achieved their first choice place at University.
+The continued increase in numbers entering the 6th Form in Y12 is a significant achievement by the school team.